X4/.X4/README.md

 .X4
 ===

-Fast ZSH Prompt
+A very fast ZSH Prompt

-Just run ./install, no worries it asks before donig anything.
+Just clone this repo, then run ./install, no worries it asks before doing anything.

-(The install script only supports zsh, maybe I add bash and fish configs too later.)